Tasmania Parks and Wildlife Service

-Tasmania Parks and Wildlife Service is the government body responsible for managing protected areas of Tasmania on public land, such as national parks, historic sites and regional reserves.
-Historically it has also had responsibility for managing wildlife, including game.
+Tasmania Parks and Wildlife Service (PWS) is the Tasmanian Government agency responsible for managing protected areas in Tasmania, such as national parks, historic sites and regional reserves.
+Historically, it has also had responsibility for managing wildlife, including game.

 History

 The National Parks and Wildlife Service was set up on 1 November 1971 after controversy surrounding the proposal to flood Lake Pedder and the unsuccessful attempts to prevent the project going ahead.
 A Select Committee formed from the interested parties recommended the establishment of a professional park service to properly manage the natural environment in Tasmania, and to replace the former Scenery Preservation and Animals & Birds Protection Boards, previously responsible for scenic reserves (including national parks) and wildlife sanctuaries respectively.

 The new service initially had a staff of 59 under inaugural Director Peter Murrell.
 The National Parks and Wildlife Act 1970 had made new provisions for the conservation of fauna and flora and the establishment and management of national parks and reserves.
 Existing national parks at the time included Ben Lomond, Cradle Mountain-Lake St Clair, Freycinet, Mt Field, Rocky Cape and Southwest.
 Former wildlife sanctuaries Mount William, Maria Island and Narawntapu were set up as national parks and Macquarie Island designated a nature reserve.

 Lake Pedder in 1970 before it was flooded, part of Lake Pedder National Park from 1955 and Southwest National Park from 1968.
 The furore surrounding the flooding led directly to the formation of the National Parks and Wildlife Service, the forerunner of Tasmania Parks and Wildlife Service.

 The creation of an Archaeology Section within the service followed the passing of the Aboriginal Relics Act 1975.
 In the following year Precipitous Bluff was incorporated into the Southwest National Park.
 Controversy in 1979 over the proposed Lower Gordon hydro-electric power scheme, which would have flooded the Franklin River, led to the creation of the Franklin-Lower Gordon Wild Rivers National Park in 1981 (construction of the dam was stopped by a Federal Court ruling in 1983).
 The Walls of Jerusalem National Park was also created in June 1981.